Iaguilaror/oriGen-wgs001-scripts/README.md

 ## How to use this repository

-Each workflow subdirectory contains the Nextflow code used to run analysis on a part of the paper.
-No sensitive nor personal data is shared in the repositories.
+Each workflow subdirectory contains the Nextflow code used to run analysis on a part of the paper. **No sensitive nor personal data is shared in the repositories**.

 Every subdirectory includes a ./scripts/ dir with particular R, python or bash scripts for descriptive and or statistical analyses.